flatironinstitute/gp-shootout/README.md

 * explore EFGP accel via padding fftn to powers of only 2,3,5.
 * other top-level fig-generating driver scripts
 * understand empirical error breakdown as sigma->0 at large N
-* understand CG num iters growing like 1/tol^2
+* understand CG num iters growing like 1/sqrt(tol)
+* protect from annoying FLAM chol fail if tol too large

 ### Done (CHANGELOG)